kanors-emr/Veda-documentation/docs/source/pages/Run_Manager.rst

 **Setting**: Run In Steps Of

 - **0** (default) - Perfect foresight: optimizes entire horizon in one solve with complete future knowledge
-- **10-30** - Myopic/limited foresight: optimizes in sequential steps of specified years with no knowledge beyond each step
+- **Any positive number** - Myopic/limited foresight: optimizes in sequential steps of specified years with no knowledge beyond each step.
+Typical values: 10, 15, 20, or 30 years

 **How it works:**

 The model solves in sequential steps, each optimizing a limited horizon.
 After each step, previous decisions are fixed and the optimization window advances forward.
 Successive steps overlap by default (half the step length) to ensure continuity.

+**Overlap control (G_OVERLAP):**

+By default, successive optimization steps overlap by half of the TIMESTEP value.
+For example, with TIMESTEP=20, the overlap would be 10 years.
+This overlap ensures continuity between steps - decisions in step N provide initial conditions for step N+1.

+You can customize the overlap using the G_OVERLAP parameter, which can be declared in any scenario file or SysSettings.
+For example:

+- TIMESTEP=20, G_OVERLAP=5: Each step optimizes 20 years with only 5 years overlap
+- TIMESTEP=20, G_OVERLAP=15: Each step optimizes 20 years with 15 years overlap (more conservative, more continuity)

 **Use cases:**